-3 dead after car being pursued by police crashes in Indianapolis minutes after police end pursuit
+3 dead after sports car crashes in Indianapolis, minutes after police end pursuit

 Two male passengers who were extricated from the Challenger’s wreckage were pronounced dead at a hospital and identified by the coroner’s office as Christian Leyba-Gonzalez, 14, and Jose Gonzalez Jr., 32.

-A man who was driving the Challenger suffered minor crash injuries, police said.
-He was arrested on a preliminary charge of resisting law enforcement causing death.
-His name has not been released by police.
+Police identified the Challenger’s driver as Luis Leyba-Gonzalez, 19, adding he suffered minor injuries in the crash.
+He was arrested on a preliminary charge of resisting law enforcement causing death, police said.

+Leyba-Gonzalez has not been formally charged, according to online court records, and it was unclear Wednesday if he has an attorney who could speak on his behalf.